 The Management Concepts six-month DITAP Program empowers participants as they join a cohort of peers and master the art of digital acquisition.
 Successful completion of the DITAP Program earns participants a Federal Acquisition Certification in Contracting Core-Plus Specialization in Digital Services (FAC-C-DS) and 80 CLPs.

 For those looking to enhance their knowledge base (and resume), our specialized Management Concepts Acquisition and Contracting Credentials Programs enable participants to earn electronic training certificates and digital badges through successful completion of required course work.
 These three- to four-course programs support the competency standards set by NCMA’s ANSI-accredited Contract Management Standard (CMS)TM publication and the corresponding Contract Management Book of Knowledge® (CMBOK®) standards.

-Credential programs are available in Agile Acquisition, Business Acumen, Construction and Architect-Engineer Services, Contracting Team Lead, IT Acquisition, Leadership for Contracting Professionals, Program Protection – Cyber, and Services Acquisition.
+Credential programs are available in Agile Acquisition, Business Acumen, Construction and Architect-Engineer Services, Contracting Team Lead, Government Acquisition Credentials, IT Acquisition, Leadership for Contracting Professionals, Program Protection – Cyber, and Services Acquisition.

 Our Career Gateway: Acquisition is launching soon.

 In a time of rapid change, acquisition and contracting professionals have risen to the challenge and are prepared for what is next, and Management Concepts is ready to support them now and in the future.